Cutting the Cake, the First Dance & Evening Celebrations Wedding Photography

 Cake Cutting Shenanigans

-Below is a selection of some fun cake cutting shots I took at recent weddings:
+Below is a selection of some fun cake-cutting shots I took at recent weddings:

-Some couples just get on with it and don’t mind the onlookers and photographer.
+Some couples get on with it and don’t mind the onlookers and photographer.

-I often ask the couple to feed one another a piece of the cake which makes for much more fun photos as they delight in shoving far too much into each other’s mouths!
+I often ask the couple to feed one another a piece of the cake, which makes for much more fun photos as they delight in shoving far too much into each other’s mouths!
 I love the look on Amanda’s face here as Mick feeds her a slice of cake – a whole slice by the look of it!

 Here’s that fake stabbing shot – Paloma takes a knife out to her new husband.
-He survived to enjoy the first dance though!
+He survived to enjoy the first dance, though!

-They did get round to having a fairly sensible cutting which Paloma laughed through.
+They did get round to having a fairly sensible cutting, which Paloma laughed through.

 Adam totally hammed up the cutting to make a mixture of a serious and silly cake shot.

-Adam’s humour quickly turned to passion he and Melissa share a quick cake cutting kiss as their guests look on…
+Adam’s humour quickly turned to passion.
+He and Melissa share a quick cake-cutting kiss as their guests look on…

 Job done!
 Thomas gives a thumbs up as Melissa licks her fingers…